unrealcv/unrealcv/docs/tutorials/examples.rst

 More Examples
 =============

-More examples can be found in the examples folder.
+More examples can be found in the `examples folder of the repo <https://github.com/unrealcv/unrealcv/tree/master/examples>`__.

 - List of all unrealcv commands - `examples/commands_demo.ipynb <https://github.com/unrealcv/unrealcv/blob/develop/examples/commands_demo.ipynb>`__